dotrep/dotrep-app/replit.md

 - Express middleware handles API routes before Vite
 - Vite middleware handles frontend assets and HMR
 - Binds to 0.0.0.0 for Replit environment
+- **Note:** WebSocket HMR warnings in browser console are expected in Replit due to networking constraints; they only affect hot-reload and do not impact app functionality

 ### Data Architecture